Skip to Main Content

-The result will be close to 185,000 ebook titles that are available through the library.
+The result will be over 250,000 ebook titles that are available through the library.
 You may also search by title, author, subject, etc. The catalog entry will contain a link which will take you to the one of the ebook collections or platforms where you can access the title.

-The library subscribes to 5 major ebook collections, Ebook Central, ACLS Humanities Ebook Collection, Sage Knowledge, Springer e-books, and Taylor and Francis E-books.
+The library subscribes to major ebook collections, including Ebook Central, ACLS Humanities Ebook Collection, Sage Knowledge, Springer e-books, Oxford University Press Online and Oxford Scholarship Online. and Ebsco E-books.
 See tabs on this LibGuide for tips on using these platforms to access books.
 In addition, many of our other library databases contain ebooks.
 Find them easily by limiting your search of these databases to books.
 Keep in mind all of the books in these collections are also accessible through the catalog.

 ACLS Humanities E-Book (HEB) is an online collection of around 5,000 books of high quality in the humanities.These titles are offered by the American Council of Learned Societies, fully searchable and recommended and reviewed by scholars.

 Brown Judaic Studies (BJS Open Access Books) This link opens in a new window